| Our Vision:

 The Role of the Foundation:

-The Foundation plans to use donations from fellow citizens to enhance the Ottawa Police Department’s efforts in the
+The Foundation uses donations from fellow citizens to enhance the Ottawa Police Department’s efforts in the

 following vital areas: